- Booking With TCP

 4: Date of your tour/hotel/activity;

-9: and a brief explanation of the reason for the credit/cancellation request.
-(We need to know exactly why you are requesting a credit, so please provide all the detail needed for us to make an evaluation of the request.)
+8: and a brief explanation of the reason for the credit/cancellation request.
+(We need to know exactly why you are requesting a credit, so please provide all the detail needed for us.)
 The Cancellation Policy and Terms apply to any refund requests.

 Refunding to credit card

 We can refund to your credit card.
 Please send us the following information: